TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

 After installing an optimized BLAS library, PyMC3 should automatically detect and use it, resulting in potentially faster linear algebra operations and eliminating the warning message.

-## How to think about these models:
+## How Different Models were built
 When looking at the model in the code, think backwards.
 Think at the start what distribution will best explain both groups of data (such as a student T).
 Then take note of the parameters of that distribution, in this case, mean, normality and standard deviation.
-This will be the last line before calling trace on the model.

 Next, have an informed guess about what the distributions of the parameters are in your chosen distributions which will be part of the model, placed under ```with model:```.
 These are the priors.

 For example, I assume the prior mean of both groups will be the same (for instance 0.8), and that value of this prior mean being the mean of both groups together (0.8).
 Hence, for both the group 1 and 2 mean I assume a normal distribution, with the mean of the distribution being the mean of both groups together (0.8).
 Assuming that the posterior mean will be close to this prior mean I assumed (hence the normal curve), set standard deviation as 1.
 For the case of the Normality parameter, I assumed a uniform distribution, meaning I think that the normality value will be anywhere from 2.5 to 30 with equal probability of any value in this range.
-Repeat this for other parameters like normal or standard deviation.
+Repeat this for other parameters like standard deviation, skewness, alpha, beta.